wtmitchell/tradgames/README.md

 GameMaster is a Java programs that controls the interactions between agents and a master running the game.
 It has both a command line interface and a graphical user interface.

-### GUI (WIP)
+### GUI
-If GameMaster is executed with no arguments the GUI interface is loaded.
+The source code for the GUI version is at GameMaster/gui with the main class being named GameMaster.

+The GameMaster GUI version is a swing GUI to control running a game.

+It requires Java 8 to run.

 ### Command line interface
+The source for the command line interface version is at GameMaster/cli.

 To start a game between two random players type the following:

     java GameMaster -1 'path/to/breakthrough_random player1' -2 'path/to/breakthrough_random player2' -m 'path/to/breakthrough'